massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 #### Review

-In this exercise, you created an API by using ASP.NET Core and configured it to stream application metrics to Application Insights.
+In this exercise, you created an API by using ASP.NET and configured it to stream application metrics to Application Insights.
 You then used the Application Insights dashboard to get performance details about your API.

 ### Exercise 3: Monitor a web app using Application Insights